zoliszabo/rector-docker-composer/README.md

 ## Usage

-Once installed, navigate to your project directory and use `rector-docker` exactly like you would use the regular `rector` command:
+Once installed, navigate to your project directory and use `rector-docker` exactly like you would use the regular `rector` command.

+### Global Installation Usage

 ```bash
 # Process using default rector.php configuration